On the propagation of gravitational waves in matter-filled Bianchi I universe: Conclusions

 The stiff fluid conditions have been used to simplify the polar perturbation equations in presence of matter.
 In this case, under certain assumptions, we have been able to extract a solution (Eqn.\eqref{24b}) for the polar perturbation $ \chi (t,r) $.
 However, this solution carries an undetermined function depending on both $ t $ and $ r $, i.e., the temporal and radial parts do not separate out as products and therefore cannot be considered as a valid solution in the context of RW gauge.
-Since absence of matter further simplifies the perturbation equations, so we analysed the vacuum case in details.
-We find that the polar perturbation equations, even with $ \eta =0 $, contain far more complicated couplings among the perturbing elements than the axial perturbations to the B-I background (and Kantowski-Sachs backrgound) and also their FLRW counterparts.
-Unlike in the case of FLRW background \cite{M2, SH2, ROST2}, no perturbation equation in a single variable can be obtained in the B-I case, thereby complicating the derivation of analytical solutions for the polar modes.
-Following Clarkson \textit{et al.} \cite{CL1}, we have solved the equations analytically in some particular cases, such as assuming $ \chi (t,r) $ and $ \psi (t,r) $ proportional to each other, or switching off either $ \chi (t,r) $ or $ \psi (t,r) $.
-In each case, the polar solutions may be expressed as a product of a radial function which is sinusoidal in nature, and a temporal function which is again a combination of biconfluent Heun's functions and their derivatives (Eqns.\eqref{27c}-\eqref{27f}, \eqref{28b}-\eqref{28d}) or contains an exponential function (Eqns.\eqref{29b}, \eqref{29c}).
-The figures in \eqref{fig:Plot5}-\eqref{fig:Plot7} show the nature of these solutions.
+Since the absence of matter further simplifies the perturbation equations, we have analysed the vacuum case in details.
+We find that the polar perturbation equations, even with $ \eta =0 $, contain far more complicated couplings among the perturbing elements than the axial perturbations to the Bianchi I background (and Kantowski-Sachs backrgound) and also their FLRW counterparts.
+Unlike in the case of FLRW background \cite{M2, SH2, ROST2}, no perturbation equation in a single variable can be obtained in the Bianchi I case, thereby complicating the derivation of analytical solutions for the polar modes.
+However, if we assume a constant value for the perturbation variable $ \zeta (t,r) $, we can extract an equation in only $ \psi (t,r) $ (please see Eqn.\eqref{32c}), which is comparable to the Zerilli equation \cite{REZ} for polar perturbations.
+Following Clarkson \textit{et al.} \cite{CL1}, we have solved the equations analytically in some particular cases, such as assuming $ \chi (t,r) $ and $ \psi (t,r) $ proportional to each other, or $ \zeta (t,r) $ = constant, or switching off either $ \chi (t,r) $ or $ \psi (t,r) $.
+In each of these cases, the polar solutions may be expressed as a product of a radial function which is sinusoidal in nature, and a temporal function which is again a combination of biconfluent Heun's functions and their derivatives (Eqns.\eqref{27c}-\eqref{27f}, \eqref{28b}-\eqref{28d}), or some powers of $ t $.
+In the last case, the polar solution is much simpler compared to the other two.
+The figures in \eqref{fig:Plot5}-\eqref{fig:Plot8} show the nature of these solutions.
 The combined effects of these complicated perturbing terms will result in the spacetime perturbations.